 A first group of recommendations (1-4) concerned the implementation of WBB in the 700 MHz band, in preferred common timing (by the end of 2020) and the need for a framework of migration of the broadcasting services towards frequencies below 694 MHz (national roadmaps).
 These recommendations were all incorporated in Decision (EU) 2017/899, in Commission Implementing Decision (EU) 2016/687 and by Member States (national roadmaps).
-Few Members are still under process to deliver 700 MHz WBB authorizations in that band (see progress reports to RSPG on State of play regarding award of 5G pioneer bands).
+Few Member States are still under process to deliver 700 MHz WBB authorizations in that band (see progress reports to RSPG on State of play regarding award of 5G pioneer bands).
+Other Member States have already delivered 700 MHz WBB authorizations, but the SDL remained unassigned in many of them.